Manimahesh Kailash Peak Chamba

 The Androl stream flows to the north of the summit and through the Barachundi Meadow.
 In contrast, the Siv Karotar stream originates from the foot of the hill and joins Androl, and the Gauri stream from the Gauri Kund meets Androl.
 These streams combine to form the Dhancho Nala, which meets Budhil at Hadsar.
 The Budhal or Budhil River is also greatly regarded by the Gaddi elders.
 It is dubbed ‘Bhujl’ because of the several streams from the Manimhesah Peak and the Manimhaesh Lake, tied to stories and the yearly yatra pilgrimage.
 Pir Pinjal is located in the lower Himalayan Zone, which encompasses the state of Himachal Pradesh’s central region.
 The mountain is located along the watershed between the Chenab River and the Ravi and Beas rivers and the Chenab River on the other.

-The Manimahesh Kailash Peak Chamba is a mus visit place while staying at our Rakkh Resort in Dharamshala.
+The Manimahesh Kailash Peak Chamba is a mus visit place while staying at our Rakkh Resort in Himachal Pradesh.